GENERAL STRUCTURE

 CALCANEAL PROCESS

-The calcaneal process is a posteriorly directed projection from the cuboid bone that provides structural support and stability to the articulation with the calcaneus.
+The calcaneal process is a posteriorly directed projection from the cuboid bone that provides structural support and stability to the articulation with your calcaneus.

 Features